DanPeled/MemeWebsite/README.md

 This script updates the meme list stored in memes/meme-list.json.

 ## Work Process :
-1.Reads existing filenames from the JSON file (if it exists).
+- Reads existing filenames from the JSON file (if it exists).
-1.Retrieves a list of all filenames in the memes directory.
+- Retrieves a list of all filenames in the memes directory.
-1.Combines existing and new filenames (excluding meme-list.json).
+- Combines existing and new filenames (excluding meme-list.json).
-1.Writes the updated list back to the JSON file, ensuring the meme list remains up to date.
+- Writes the updated list back to the JSON file, ensuring the meme list remains up to date.